Yori1999/search_path/README.md

 - Searches for all documents whose title matches "Avengers": http://localhost:8080/search?query=Avengers
 - Searches for all action or adventure movies or TV Series whose title contains "Avengers" (notice it doesn't matter how you write the text for your queries): http://localhost:8080/search?query=Avengers&genre=Action,adveNture&type=movie,TVSERIES
 - Searches for all adventure movies and videogames released between 2000 and 2017: http://localhost:8080/search?&genre=adventure&type=movie,videoGame&year=2000/2017
+- Searches for the title with id tt1812523, and displays all the information about said title: http://localhost/search/titles/tt1812523

 **IMPORTANT:** If you try to search http://localhost:8080/search?query=, there will be no results returned.
 If you want all results, simply use the base query http://localhost:8080/search.